Alumni

 Leni Hoffmann

-Leni Hoffmann graduated as „Meisterschüler" in fine arts from the class of Georg Karl Pfahler at the Academy of Fine Arts in Nuremberg.
-Since 2002, Leni Hoffmann has held a chair in painting and graphic arts at the State Academy of Fine Arts in Karlsruhe.
+Leni Hoffmann lives in Düsseldorf / Karlsruhe and works in situ.
+They create site-specific projects that engage with architecture, often unfolding through time-based interventions.
+Hoffmann graduated as Meisterschüler of Georg Karl Pfahler at the Academy of Fine Arts in Nuremberg.
+Since 2002, they have held a professorship in painting and graphic arts at the State Academy of Fine Arts in Karlsruhe.

 Veronika Spierenburg